chainx-org/chainx-testnet-bug-bounty/.github/ISSUE_TEMPLATE/bug_report.md

 **Account Info**
 UserOrNode: You're the User or Node.
-ChainX Wallet Address(Major Chain): your wallet address in major chainx network.
+ChainX Wallet Address(Main Chain): your wallet address in ChainX main network.